npm/rfcs/accepted/9999-npm-audit-assertions.md

 It's relatively common that `npm audit` creates a painful experience for maintainers of transitive dependencies and for end-users, with a seemingly high likelihood to have a disproportionately large negative impact on beginners who don't actually know what's happening.

-Further, the amount of noise that `npm audit` generates from transitive dependencies that rely on a "vulnerable" module where there is no world in which the "vulnerability" can be exploited leads to people ignoring `npm audit` rather than leveraging it to actually address vulnerabilities.
+Further, the amount of noise that `npm audit` generates from transitive dependencies that rely on a "vulnerable" package where there is no world in which the "vulnerability" can be exploited leads to people ignoring `npm audit` rather than leveraging it to actually address vulnerabilities.

 Enabling maintainers of dependencies - most importantly, dependencies that are most often transitive - to assert that their dependencies are not impacted by known vulnerabilities is a way to dramatically reduce the amount of pain that `npm audit` creates.